I am a construction worker – how do I get a CSCS card?

 Prior to July 2014, you did not need either of these qualifications – your employer could verify that you held the relevant knowledge and training, however this system was open to abuse and so was changed.
 If you obtained your CSCS card under the old-style scheme, then it remains valid until its current expiry date.
 However, you will then need to apply for a CSCS card under the new system.

 All applicants must also pass the Operatives CITB Health Safety and Environment test which examines knowledge across a wide range of topics and costs £21.00 to sit.
 You can find more information about the test on the CSCS website.

 Can you tell me more about how to prepare for the CITB Health Safety and Environment test?

-The CITB’s online store provides the necessary revision material to help with your preparation for the test, however you should also be able to get this in bookshops.
+The CITB’s online store provides the necessary revision material to help with your preparation for the test.
+You should also be able to get this in bookshops.

 The main handbook for Labourers is called Health, Safety and Environment test for operatives and specialists and is available from the CITB online bookshop.

 The CITB have launched a mobile app to help you revise for the Health, Safety and Environment test.
 This is available on the CITB website.